mikeal/ZDAG/SPEC.md

 This means we can create new data structures using widely available simple types that are also designed to be maximally compressed into the block format.
-At first, it will difficult for a developer to understand how these rules apply and intersect with each other, but given the right tools to expose where potential savings might be many developers will be able to find ways to save space by making small design changes to their data structures.
+At first, it will be difficult for a developer to understand how these rules apply and intersect with each other, but given the right tools to expose where potential savings might be many developers will be able to find ways to save space by making small design changes to their data structures.